Finding a guard dog that can still become a great companion is hard to come by.

-Classic chew toys, be they flavoured or just rough and tough, give plenty for this strong pooch to get their teeth into.
+Classic chew toys, be they flavored or just rough and tough, give plenty for this strong pooch to get their teeth into.

-It’s important for any excess energy or frustration in this breed to be channelled into a stress relief toy like this.
+It’s important for any excess energy or frustration in this breed to be channeled into a stress relief toy like this.

 Because of that quirk, plush toys can make a surprisingly good choice for the English Bullweiler.

 Make sure to stick with plushes made especially for dogs though, because they’re able to take a fair bit more punishment than regular children’s plush toys.